taiju/mt-plugin-object-clone/README.md

 ObjectClone::Patcher is patch interface for tools/object-clone.

-For example, they modify unique basename for clone object.
+For example, they modify of clone object basename to unique basename.

 ObjectClone plugin has patcher class below.